 Manufacturing Technology, Inc. (MTI) announced that the company has finalized the purchase of ProSpot, a resistance welding company located in Tamworth, United Kingdom.
 The acquisition doubles the size of MTI’s UK subsidiary and serves as a springboard into further European expansion.

-Manufacturing Technology, Inc. (MTI) today announced that the company has finalized the purchase of a 127,000 square foot building located on Sheridan Avenue in South Bend.
-The new facility will more than double the size of the company’s growing Manufacturing Services division, which designs, develops, and produces friction welded parts for the aerospace, automotive, and medical device industries.
-The building was formally owned by the Mohawk Door division of Masonite International Corporation.
+Manufacturing Technology, Inc. (MTI) today announced that the company has finalized the purchase of a 117,000 square foot building located on Sheridan Street in South Bend.
+The new facility will more than double the size of the company’s growing Manufacturing Services division, which designs, develops and produces friction-welded parts for the aerospace, automotive and medical device industries.
+The building was formerly owned by the Mohawk Door division of Masonite International Corporation.